-Fire drills and evacuation practices are held once per term and a record is kept to assist in subsequent policy review.
+Fire drills with evacuation practices and lockdown drills are held once per term and a record is kept to assist in subsequent policy review.

 Fire services are checked by Chubb to ensure that extinguishes are current and the fire alarm is also checked and tested every six months.